aetperf/arpe.vision-documentation/Dashboard Extension/Documentation-Sankey.md

   Your browser does not support the video tag.
 </video>

 You can further customize the Sankey.
-In this example, the background color is controlled with a parameter.
-The link color and column palette are set directly in the configuration window.
+In this example, the link color is controlled with a parameter.
+The background color, column palette and column percentage are set directly in the configuration window.

 <video src="./Media/sankey-custom.mp4" controls width="800">
   Your browser does not support the video tag.